MuellerConstantin/taskcare-api/docs/operation.md

 ## Deployment

 As mentioned above, the TaskCare service is generally operated on-premise.
+For error-free operation, the application must also be configured accordingly.
+Third-party services must be made known and settings made.
+For a detailed overview of the configuration, see [here](./configuration.md).
+The application can run either as system software (standalone) or in a container.
+Depending on this, either Docker or a Java Runtime Environment (JRE) is required.

+### Standalone

-After providing required third-party services and the appropriate configuration, the service can be started.
-Because the application is written in Java and based on the Java Virtual Machine (JVM), a Java Runtime Environment (JRE) is required.
-The exact version depends on the used TaskCare release.
+Because the application is written in Java and based on the Java Virtual Machine (JVM), a Java Runtime Environment (JRE) is required, if the application is to run in standalone mode.
+The exact version of the JRE version depends on the used TaskCare release.

 ---